-Part of developing a skill is getting feedback.
+Part of developing a skill like intuitive eating is getting feedback.
 In our case, getting feedback means we learn from our binges.
 Our binges our are teachers.
 It sounds crazy.
 Yet it’s true.

 Every binge has something to teach us about ourselves.
 But what are our binges teaching us?